 The Los Angeles Kings defied history when they won the Stanley Cup two years ago.
-This time they'll have history on their side.
+This time, they'll have history on their side.

 The Kings finished the 2013-14 regular season with 100 points, four more than the New York Rangers, meaning the Stanley Cup Final will begin in Los Angeles rather than the Big Apple on Wednesday (8 p.m.
 ET; NBC, CBC, RDS), with Game 2 at Staples Center three days later.

 This is the 75th time the Stanley Cup Final has been a best-of-7 series.
-In the 72 previous series when one team entered with more points than the other (in the other two the finalists had equal point totals), the one with more points won 56 times.
+In the 72 previous series when one team entered with more points than the other (in the other two, the finalists had equal point totals), the one with more points won 56 times.
 The Kings, who entered the 2012 Final with seven fewer points than the New Jersey Devils (102-95), are the most recent of the 16 teams with fewer points to win the Cup.

-It's the first time in the Kings' three trips to the Final that they've had more points than their opponent.
+It's the first time in the Kings' three trips to the Final when they've had more points than their opponent.
 The 1993 Kings had 88 points, 14 fewer than the Montreal Canadiens, who won the series in five games.